Man accused of buying child sex doll is INNOCENT

 Judge Patricia Lynch QC today called the unusual case the “first of its kind” and said no-one should be criticised for bringing it to Chelmsford Crown Court.

-She described the £500 doll from Hong Kong as having the dimensions of a child but with large breasts.
+She described the £500 doll from Hong Kong as having the dimensions of a child at just over three foot tall, but with large breasts.

 She said: “The key question was whether or not it was a child.
 An ordinary blow-up doll wouldn’t be deemed indecent or obscene.